 Pre-cook the carrot and celery:

-- Heat the vegetable broth in a non-stick pan and add the carrot and celery chunks.
-Pop a lid over and simmer for 10 minutes until the veggies are nearly softened.
-Add a few tablespoons of water or broth whenever it looks like the liquid may run dry.125 millilitres vegetable broth, 3 medium carrots, 3 ribs celery
+- Heat the vegetable stock in a non-stick pan and add the carrot and celery chunks.
+Place a lid on top and simmer for 10 minutes until the vegetables are nearly softened.
+Add a few tablespoons of water or stock whenever it looks like the liquid may run dry.Precooking the carrot and celery reduces the cooking time required for the stew, as these vegetables take longer to soften when cooked in a tomato-based liquid.250 millilitres vegetable stock, 3 medium carrots, 3 sticks celery

 Prepare the stew: